shelljs/shelljs/README.md

 echo(process.cwd()); // '/usr'
 ```

-When no arguments are given, popd removes the top directory from the stack and performs a cd to the new top directory.
-The elements are numbered from 0 starting at the first directory listed with dirs; i.e., popd is equivalent to popd +0.
+When no arguments are given, `popd` removes the top directory from the stack and performs a `cd` to the new top directory.
+The elements are numbered from 0, starting at the first directory listed with dirs (i.e., `popd` is equivalent to `popd +0`).
 Returns an array of paths in the stack.

 ### dirs([options | '+N' | '-N'])